Niana Guerrero

-Niana Jose Evidente Guerrero (born January 27, 2006), better known as Niana Guerrero, is a Filipino dancer, singer and social media personality.
+Niana Jose Evidente Guerrero (born January 27, 2006) is a Filipino dancer and social media personality.
 She is known for her dance covers with her brother Ranz Kyle.

 Life and career

 Guerrero is the daughter of Niño Guerrero and Elcid Evidente.
-All fellow YouTubers, she has three older half-siblings from her parents' previous relationships, including Ranz Kyle, and one younger full sister Natalia.
+She has two older half-siblings, Ranz Kyle and Chelseah Hilary, from her mother's previous relationship, and one older half-sister, Niña Stephanie, from her father's previous relationship.
+She has one younger full sister, Natalia.
+All of her siblings, including her, create content on YouTube.

 She made her first appearance in a Chicser dance cover of "Teach Me How to Dougie" in 2011.
 In 2017, she gained fame in YouTube for her "Despacito" dance cover and has been making dance covers, especially with Ranz Kyle since then.
 In November 2019, she joined TikTok, where she usually posts dance videos.
-She is the most followed TikTok personality in the Philippines, reaching more than 30 million followers.
+She is the most followed TikTok personality in the Philippines, reaching more than 40 million followers.